puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/uniconfig-operations/uniconfig-shell/readme.md

 diff (alias for 'request calculate-diff target-nodes/node *')
 ```

-Commands like SET / SHOW / DELETE are now available only on a specific device and are not accessible in the root configuration mode.
+Commands like SET / SHOW / DELETE are now available only on a specific device and are not accessible in root configuration mode.

 ```shell set / show / delete commands overview
 config>uniconfig-topology test-node-1